coletonodonnell/coleton.io/content/posts/algo.md

     0   1   2   3   4   5
 ```

-Each step in an insertion sort requires breaking the array into seperate parts.
+Each step in an insertion sort requires breaking the array into separate parts.
 First step is breaking off the 0 index, which is sorted by definition as it is only one element.
 Second step is adding an extra spot, and doing an insertion:

 Is 2 > 8?
 No. Shift rightward.